David Sieff

-The Honourable Sir David Daniel Sieff (22 March 1939 - 27 May 2019) was a British businessman who was a director of retailers Marks & Spencer from 1972 to 1997.
+Hon.
+Sir David Daniel Sieff (22 March 1939 - 27 May 2019) was a British businessman who was a director of retailers Marks & Spencer from 1972 to 1997.

 Sieff was born in Marylebone, London, the only child of Marcus Sieff, Baron Sieff of Brimpton, and Rosalie Fromson.
-His grandparents were Rebecca Marks OBE and Israel Sieff, Baron Sieff.
-He is a great-grandson of Michael Marks, the founder of Marks & Spencer.
+His grandparents were Rebecca Marks and Israel Sieff, Baron Sieff.
+He was a great-grandson of Michael Marks, the founder of Marks & Spencer.

 He was educated at Repton School and joined Marks & Spencer in 1957, the last descendant of Michael Marks to serve on the board of the firm.